-Maverick Learning Centre (MLC) is a project based learning centre initiated by Fountainhead School, Surat in the year 2019-20.
-It is an experiment in the domain of alternative learning which began for students of Grade 7&8 who would be interested in this.
+Maverick Learning Centre (MLC) is a project-based learning centre initiated by Fountainhead School, Surat in the year 2019-20.
+It is an experiment in the domain of alternative learning which began initially for students of Grades 7 & 8 and at present supports till grade 12.

 Rationale behind MLC